Docs Menu

 In array comparisons:

-• A less-than comparison, or an ascending sort, compares the smallest elements of the array according to the BSON type sort order.
+• An ascending sort compares the smallest elements of the array according to the BSON type sort order.

-• A greater-than comparison, or a descending sort, compares the largest elements of the array according to the reverse BSON type sort order.
+• A descending sort compares the largest elements of the array according to the reverse BSON type sort order.

-• When comparing a field whose value is a one element array (example, [ 1 ]) with non-array fields (example, 2), the comparison is for 1 and 2.
+• When comparing a field whose value is a one element array (for example, [ 1 ]) with non-array fields (for example, 2), the comparison is for 1 and 2.

-• A comparison of an empty array (example, [ ]) considers the empty array as less than a null value or a missing field value.
+• A comparison of an empty array (for example, [ ]) considers the empty array as less than a null value or a missing field value.

 MongoDB's comparison of BSON objects uses the following order: